Top 10 best playgrounds for kids in Toronto

 4. Corktown Common

-Corktown Common offers a well-designed playground with innovative splash pads and nature areas.
-Despite being surrounded by busy highways, it provides a peaceful play environment with beautiful downtown views.
-It’s not a park that many will make a trip to as it’s more for the locals, so at least in my experience, it’s never that busy (compared to more well known parks).
+Corktown Common has great splash pads, climbing structures, and views of the downtown skyline despite being wedged between highways.
+It’s not a park that many will make a trip to as it’s more for the locals, so at least in my experience, it’s never that busy (compared to more well-known parks).
+If you want to avoid the High Park weekend crowds, this is a solid alternative.

 Find it